Build a business and earn and income with hundreds of training tutorials

 E = Educate

-This includes credentializing the author and why should one listen to her.
+This includes credentializing the author and giving reasons as to why one should listen to her.
 It’s also a great location to talk about the features of your product or service, dispel any myths, and respond to any objections regarding the product or service.

-It’s also the location where I add visual proof elements, demos, case studies, and testimonials.
-In fact, I tend not to add any testimonials until I’ve reached this section.
+It’s also the location where I add proof elements, such as social proof, case studies, testimonials, reviews, etc. In fact, I tend not to add any testimonials until this point or further because, if too early, they tend to be off-putting.
+(But if they are vigorously aware and they’re hurting already, testimonials a little early won’t hurt.)

 Once they’re educated, the next step is to…